Smashbox Trap and Trace Class Action

 Are you a California resident who visited the Smashbox website?
 To learn whether you might qualify to join the class action suit as a plaintiff, contact us today.

-Smashbox Beauty Cosmetics Accused of Using Illegal Fingerprinting Software
+Smashbox Beauty Cosmetics Accused of Using Unlawful Fingerprinting Software

 Smashbox Beauty Cosmetics is a cosmetics company that sells primers, foundations, lipsticks, and other types of makeup to consumers both online and in retail stores.
 The class action lawsuit, which was recently filed in Los Angeles County Superior Court, alleges that Smashbox runs “advanced matching” on its website to scan the site “for recognizable form fields containing phone numbers, email addresses, and other identifying information about customers.”

-More specifically, the makeup company is accused of using fingerprinting software to match data from otherwise-anonymous website visitors to existing data that has already been stored by social media platform TikTok.
+More specifically, the makeup company is accused of helping TikTok use fingerprinting software to match data from otherwise-anonymous website visitors to existing data that has already been stored by the social media platform.
 The TikTok app then gathers device and browser information, geographic information, referral tracking, and URL tracking.
 According to the lawsuit, this is done without users’ consent.

 Selling Consumer Data to TikTok?

-Smashbox allegedly uses the fingerprinting data that it acquires for marketing purposes: so that the company will know as much as possible about website users who can then be targeted with advertisements.
-Moreover, it is believed by the plaintiffs that Smashbox may be selling this consumer information to third parties like TikTok for similar purposes.
+Smashbox allegedly benefits from the fingerprinting data because TikTok is then able to provide targeted advertisements on the website.
+Moreover, it is believed by the plaintiffs that Smashbox may be selling this consumer information to other third parties for similar purposes.
 Depending on the type of information provided on website forms, this could include things like age, gender, race, and even more intimate details about users.

-Lead plaintiffs’ attorney Robert Tauler criticized Smashbox for allegedly sharing sensitive information about consumers who visit the company’s website.
-According to Tauler, there are no safeguards in place to protect the information that Smashbox allegedly shares with social media companies: “TikTok keeps this data for reasons that our leaders believe pose a threat to ordinary citizens.”
+Lead plaintiffs’ attorney Robert Tauler criticized Smashbox for allegedly collaborating with TikTok to collect and share sensitive information about consumers who visit the company’s website.
+According to Tauler, there are no safeguards in place to protect this information: “TikTok keeps this data for reasons that our leaders believe pose a threat to ordinary citizens.”
 The dangers of giving Chinese-owned TikTok access to confidential information about Americans have been highlighted in recent months by the National Security Agency (NSA), which has called the social media company “a platform for surveillance”.

 CIPA Consumer Privacy Complaint Filed Against Smashbox